-11.2.4Seasonal leaf area index (LAI)
+11.2.4 Seasonal leaf area index (LAI)

-Monthly climatology of LAI is based on the MODIS MOD15A2 LAI product, available (https://lpdaac.usgs.gov/products/modis_products_table/mod15a2, ASCII format ftp://firecenter.umt.edu/pub/MODIS/Mirror/MOD15A2.005).
-Processing involves steps (see also Boussetta et al., 2011):
+Monthly climatology of LAI is based on the MODIS MOD15A2 LAI product, available in ASCII format (https://lpdaac.usgs.gov/products/modis_products_table/mod15a2, and ftp://firecenter.umt.edu/pub/MODIS/Mirror/MOD15A2.005).
+Processing involves the following steps (see also Boussetta et al., 2011):

-- MODIS software is used to re-project the MODIS tiles $(1200 \times 1200 \text{ km})$ from the ISIN grid to a regular 30" lat/long grid. - The 30" data is further averaged to a 5' lat/long grid using the MODIS quality flag. - (iii) Temporal smoothing is achieved by averaging three 8-day composites of each month centred on the 15^{th} of the month. - (iv) Disaggregating LAI into High and Low components.
+- (i) MODIS software is used to re-project the MODIS tiles $(1200 \times 1200 \text{ km})$ from the ISIN grid to a regular 30" lat/long grid. - (ii) The 30" data is further averaged to a 5' lat/long grid using the MODIS quality flag. - (iii) Temporal smoothing is achieved by averaging three 8-day composites of each month centred on the 15^{th} of the month. - (iv) Disaggregating LAI into High and Low components.
 This requires the use of TVH (high vegetation type), TVL (low vegetation type), CVH (high vegetation cover) and CVL (low vegetation cover) under the assumption of a "perfect" land use dataset.
 To avoid strong differences from the previous operational system which results in forecast scores deterioration owing to compensating errors from the atmospheric part, the MODIS LAI seasonality signal was added to the lookup table derived LAI: